-Unsupported audio-video codec is a warning which pops up when the video player can’t play the audio or the video of a file.
-If the issue is with the audio, then you get an audio error and with video, it’s a video error.
-If that’s what you are facing, then here are three different fixes in 2020.
+Unsupported audio-video codec is a warning which pops up when the video player isn’t able to play the audio or the video of a file.
+If the issue is with the audio, you get an audio error and with video, it’s a video error.
+If that’s what you are facing, then here are three fixes to this unsupported codec issue in 2020.

 Table of contents

 The easiest fix is using the VLC Media Player or MX Player on your phone.
-If you want to learn more about those apps or wish to play the video in the default video player, then follow the way 2 or way 3.
+If you want to learn more about those apps or wish to play the video in the default video player, then read along.
 Watch the video to see how VLC can fix unsupported audio/video codec issue.

 What is a codec?